AK-Homberger/Satellite-Dish-Positioner/README.md

 ![WebInterface](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/StatfinderWeb.png)

 With the web interface you can control the positioner.
 You can do fine tuning for azimut/elevation and switch automatic contol between Off, On and R-Off.
 R-Off means only automatic control for azimut is switched off.
 Elevation remains on.
-The is a kind of "night" mode because the diseqc motor is a bit noisy when constantly re-positioning.
+The is a kind of "night" mode because the Diseqc motor is a bit noisy when constantly re-positioning.
 The "-Step/Step+" buttons are changing the rotor for 1/8 degree.
 Which should be sufficient for the desired purpose.
 It is possible to change it also to 1/16 degree.

 The connection between the sat dish and the rotor as well as the other parts are designed with OpenSCAD.
 The files are stored in the SCAD folder.